Grand Hotel et de Milan: Exquisite elegance in Milan's fashion district

 The rooms at Grand Hotel et de Milan: Heritage and history

-The floors are covered with blond hard wood in a chevron pattern.
-Twelve foot ceilings with plastered crown moldings are accented by gorgeous frosted light fixtures in each of the two rooms.
+The floors are covered with blond hardwood in a chevron pattern.
+Twelve-foot ceilings with plastered crown moldings are accented by gorgeous frosted light fixtures in each of the two rooms.
 A stunning walnut armoire is in the entryway.
-The sitting room has a love seat, glass topped coffee table and an antique writing desk.
+The sitting room has a love seat, a glass-topped coffee table, and an antique writing desk.

-A sumptuous king size bed with dark wood antique headboard fills the bedroom.
+A sumptuous king-size bed with a dark wood antique headboard fills the bedroom.
 A graceful painting from the 1800s in a gold frame hangs over the bed.
 Memorabilia from Curzio Malaparte and his villa in Capri adorn light brown plaster walls.

 Antiques, elegance, and the history of Milan